AmanGupta03/TransLearn_2/translearn-api/README.md

 ## Introduction
-- A single Rest API to provide all microservices of translearn.
+- A single Rest API to provide all microservices of **TransLearn**.

 ## Installation
 * Create **.env** file at home directory of api, and define suitable values of environment variables mentioned in **.sample-env**